Quantcast

 Here’s a few Birthday Party Sites I check out for almost every birthday:

 For the Care Bear Party, my daughter wanted “cupcakes with fire” (meaning with candles)!
 I made cupcakes with rainbow colors of frosting.
 Then shaped the cupcakes on a tray into a rainbow, just like the tummy of Cheer Bear.
+Way easier than making a cake.

 Rainbow Cupcakes

 When my daughter’s two friends first arrived, I had blown up balloons for them to kick and hit around.
+The easiest activity.
 They would be content on playing with these for the whole hour!
 Then we played a few games centered around Care Bears: A Care Bear Blanket Toss, Pin the Rainbow Belly Badge on Cheer Bear, and a treasure hunt for their go home goodie bags.

 Care Bear Belly